-- (c) Contributions are provided by the party of the first part through other USGS regional or national programs, in the amount of: - Description of the USGS regional/national program: - (d) Additional or reduced amounts by each party during the above period or succeeding periods as may be determined by mutual agreement and set forth in an exchange of letters between the parties. - (e) The performance period may be changed by mutual agreement and set forth in an exchange of letters between the parties. - The costs of this program may be paid by either party in conformity with the laws and regulations respectively governing each party. - 4.
-The party of the first part, or its duly authorized representative(s) will conduct, supervise, and periodically review all field and analytical work to be completed pertaining to this program. - 5.
+Description of the USGS regional/national program:

+- Additional or reduced amounts by each party during the above period or succeeding periods as may be determined by mutual agreement and set forth in an exchange of letters between the parties. - The performance period may be changed by mutual agreement and set forth in an exchange of letters between the parties. - 3.
+The costs of this program may be paid by either party in conformity with the laws and regulations respectively governing each party. - 4.
+The field and analytical work pertaining to this program shall be under the direction of or subject to periodic review by an authorized representative of the party of the first part. - 5.
 The areas to be included in the program shall be determined by mutual agreement between the parties hereto or their authorized representatives.
 The methods employed in the field and office shall be those adopted by the party of the first part to insure the required standards of accuracy subject to modification by mutual agreement. - 6.
-During the course of this program, all field and analytical work of either party pertaining to this program shall be open to the inspection of the other party, and if the work is not being carried on in a mutually satisfactory manner, either party may terminate this agreement upon 60 days written notice to the other party.
+During the course of this program, all field and analytical work of either party pertaining to this program shall be open to the inspection of the other party, and if the work is not being carried on in a mutually satisfactory manner, either party may terminate this agreement upon 60 days written notice to the other party. - 7.
+The original records resulting from this program will be deposited in the office of origin of those records.
+Upon request, copies of the original records will be provided to the office of the other party. - 8.
+The maps, records or reports resulting from this program shall be made available to the public as promptly as possible.
+The maps, records or reports normally will be published by the party of the first part.
+However, the party of the second part reserves the right to publish the results of this program, and if already published by the party of the first part shall, upon request, be furnished by the party of the first part, at cost, impressions suitable for purposes of reproduction similar to that for which the original copy was prepared.
+The maps, records or reports published by either party shall contain a statement of the cooperative relations between the parties.
+The Parties acknowledge that scientific information and data developed as a result of the Scope of Work (SOW) are subject to applicable USGS review, approval, and release requirements, which are available on the USGS Fundamental Science Practices website (https://www2.usqs.gov/fsp/).

-9-1366 (Continuation) Customer #: 6000000359 Agreement #: 17WSNV00103
+Form 9-1366 (May 2018) U.S. Department of the Interior U.S. Geological Survey Joint Funding Agreement FOR Customer #: 6000000359 Agreement #: 19ZJ00JFA000105